 Did you get the catecholamine call?
 It’s ADRENALINE!!!!!!!!!!
-Fight, flight, or flood your friends ‘ ears Friday about finally getting your freakishly frustrating experiment to work – none of it would be possible without TYROSINE!
+Fight, flight, or flood your friends ‘ ears about finally getting your freakishly frustrating experiment to work – none of it would be possible without TYROSINE!
 Without this amino acid (protein letter) you couldn’t make L-DOPA, and without L-DOPA there’d be no dopamine, and without dopamine you could have neither noradrenaline nor adrenaline!

-Today’s post is kinda multi-part.
+Today’s post is multi-parted.
 After a brief intro on Tyrosine (Tyr, Y) I’m going to talk about hormones & neurotransmitters in general, and then I will tell you more about the actions of catecholamines specifically.
 And then I will tell you more about where those catecholamines come from – How does tyrosine become adrenaline?
 True nerds will stick around till the end, but I won’t judge you if you don’t!
 At least I had fun researching it 🙂

 It’s Day 8 of #20DaysOfAminoAcids – the bumbling biochemist’s version of an advent calendar.
 Amino acids are the building blocks of proteins.
-There are 20 (common) ones, each with a generic backbone to allow for linking up through peptide bonds to form chains (polypeptides) that fold up into functional proteins, as well as unique side chains (aka “R groups” that stick off like charms from a charm bracelet).
-Each day I’m going to bring you the story of one of these “charms” – what we know about it and how we know about it, where it comes from, where it goes, and outstanding questions nobody knows.
+There are 20 (common) genetically-specified ones, each with a generic backbone with to allow for linking up through peptide bonds to form chains (polypeptides) that fold up into functional proteins, as well as unique side chains (aka “R groups” that stick off like charms from a charm bracelet).
+Each day I’m going to bring you the story of one of these “charms” – what we know about it and how we know about it, where it comes from, where it goes, and outstanding questions nobody knows. ⠀

 More on amino acids in general here http://bit.ly/aminoacidstoproteins but the basic overview is:⠀

 I hope you’re not getting Tyr-ed of these – but if you are, today’s post might help give you some needed adrenaline.
 Tyrosine (Tyr, Y) is “just” the amino acid we looked at yesterday, phenylalanine (Phe, F), with a hydroxyl (-OH) group plopped on (straight across from where the ring attaches to the methylene linker attaching it to the generic backbone).
 This may seem like a minor change, but it’s really important.
-And it opens up a LOT of anabolic (molecule-building) opportunities – as we’ll see Tyr is a precursor for catecholamine hormones (dopamine, adrenaline, noradrenaline), the pigment molecule melanin, and more!
+And it opens up a LOT of anabolic (molecule-building) opportunities.
+As we’ll see, Tyr is a precursor for catecholamine hormones (dopamine, adrenaline, noradrenaline), the pigment molecule melanin, and more!

 If the atoms share fair, and there are the same # of protons (+ charged) and electrons (- charged), the charge cancels out everywhere and you get a “nonpolar” molecule.
 But if one of the atoms is an electron hog (we call these molecules electronegative) it steals more than it’s entitled to, so it becomes partly negative, the thing it’s stealing from becomes partly positive, and you’ve got yourself a “polar molecule”